olwend/thermostat/README.md

 It builds upon my first use of Sinatra and CSS/Html whilst extending my familiarity with a TDD object oriented approach.

-I may use capybara to extend the test coverage for UI elements.
+Future work is to extend the test coverage for UI elements with Karma and Selenium for multi browser compatibility checks.
 Currently Jasmine tests the back end business logic.

 Installation
 ------------